pavel-demin/red-pitaya-notes/sdr-transceiver.md

 Hardware
 -----

-The SDR transceiver consists of the SDR receiver and of the SDR transmitter.
+The SDR transceiver consists of two SDR receivers and of two SDR transmitters.

-The implementation of the SDR receiver is quite straightforward:
+The implementation of the SDR receivers is quite straightforward:

  - An antenna is connected to one of the high-impedance analog inputs.
  - The on-board ADC (125 MS/s sampling frequency, 14-bit resolution) digitizes the RF signal from the antenna.